Representing Continuous Functions between Greatest Fixed Points of Indexed Containers: Concluding Remarks

 \subsection{Thoughts about Completeness}

 Stating and proving formally completeness of this representation is yet to be done.
+Even though all functions definable\footnote{provided they pass the termination criterion} in Agda are continuous (because they are computable), we need to define continuity as an Agda predicate.
+Looking at the simplest case of functions from streams to~\Two, we would need to transform some~$f : \Stream{X} \to \Two$ into a well-founded tree with branching given by~$X$ and leaves in~$\Two$.
+In order to do that, we need to know when a finite prefix of a stream gives enough information to decide what it maps to, that is, to know the ``modulus of continuity'' of the function, which is not definable in MLTT.
+To avoid a contradiction (the modulus is trivially computable from the tree representation), each continuous function needs to come with its modulus function.

+The definition of ``modulus of continuity'' for elements of some~$\NU{w^\bot}(i)$ is not easy, and the simplest is probably to use the exact same ideas that were developed: see a (finitary branching) coinductive tree as the stream of its layer.

+That's a preliminary step to be able to \emph{state} completeness of the representation in Agda.
+This path does look neither very enlightening nor very interesting.

-It is, in a way, intuitively obvious but with several subtleties. \begin{itemize} \item Semantically, when interpreting all the constructions in the category of sets and functions,\footnote{Proving such theorems in Agda isn't possible, as their can be non-computable continuous functions.
-We would need at least to add hypothesis about computability of modulus of continuity and other similar hypothesis.} every function that is continuous for the ``wild'' topology from section~\ref{sub:wild} is representable as a general layered simulation.
-This would be an analogous to theorem~\ref{thm:stream_transducer} and the proof would go as follows \begin{itemize} \item we generalize theorem~\ref{thm:stream_transducer} to dependent streams (\ie consider interaction systems with trivial actions) and show that in this case, any continuous function from~$\NU{w_1^\bot}(i_1)$ to~$\NU{w_2^\bot}(i_2)$ is represented by an element of~$\NU{w_1^\ast \linear w_2}(i_1,i_2)$.
+\medbreak On a meta-theoretical level, completeness of the representation is much simpler: \begin{enumerate} \item Semantically, when interpreting all the constructions in the category of sets and functions, every function that is continuous for the ``wild'' topology from Section~\ref{sub:wild} is representable as a general layered simulation.\footnote{Let's stress the point again: proving such theorems in Agda is not possible, as there can be non-computable continuous functions.} This would be an analogous to Theorem~\ref{thm:stream_transducer} and the proof would go as follows \begin{itemize} \item we generalize Theorem~\ref{thm:stream_transducer} to dependent streams (\ie consider indexed containers with trivial actions) and show that in this case, any continuous function from~$\NU{w_1^\bot}(i_1)$ to~$\NU{w_2^\bot}(i_2)$ is represented by an element of~$\NU{w_1^\ast \linear w_2}(i_1,i_2)$.

-\item we use corollary~\ref{cor:duality_update} showing that any~$\NU{w^\bot}(i)$ (without restriction) is isomorphic to some~$\NU{w'^\bot}(j)$ where~$w'$ has trivial actions.
+\item we use Corollary~\ref{cor:duality_update} showing that any~$\NU{w^\bot}(i)$ (without restriction) is isomorphic to some~$\NU{w'^\bot}(j)$ where~$w'$ has trivial actions.

 \end{itemize}